Moodie0079/coursescout/README.md

 - PostgreSQL with GIN indexing

 **Analytics**
-- Google Analytics 4 for usage tracking
+- Google Analytics for analytics

 ## How It Works